-(2) On July 1, 2017, the terms of the existing members of the commission appointed under this section shall terminate, with the sole exception that such commission shall decide any administrative actions filed prior to July 1, 2017.
-Actions filed on and after July 1, 2017, shall be decided by the new commission established under this section.

-- (3) (2) The commission shall annually elect a chairman and a vice chairman from their its membership.
+(2) The commission shall annually elect a chairman and a vice chairman from its membership.
 Such officers shall hold their respective offices until their successors are elected.
-If a vacancy occurs in either office, the commission shall elect a member to fill such office for the remainder of the term. - $\frac{(4)}{(3)}$ The commission shall meet at least annually and thereafter on dates set by the commission.
-A majority of the members shall constitute a quorum. - $\frac{(5)}{(4)}$ The members of the commission appointed by the governor or selected by the county commissioners shall be compensated as provided in section 59-509(n), Idaho Code. - $\frac{(6)}{(5)}$ The oil and gas administrator of the department of lands shall be the secretary for the commission. - $\frac{(7)}{(6)}$ The department of lands shall have the power to exercise, under the general control and supervision of the commission, all of the rights, powers and duties vested by law in the commission, except those provided in sections 47-328 and 47-329(3), Idaho Code. - (8) (7) The commission shall have and is hereby given jurisdiction and authority over all persons and property, public and private, necessary to enforce the provisions of this act{τ} and shall have power and authority to make and enforce rules, regulations, and orders, and to do whatever may reasonably be necessary to carry out the provisions of this act.
-Any delegation of authority to any other state officer, board or commission to administer any and all other laws of this state relating to the conservation of oil and gas is hereby rescinded and withdrawn and such authority is hereby unqualifiedly conferred upon the commission, as herein provided.
-The commission shall follow procedures on applications as provided in section 47-328, Idaho Code, except as provided in sections 47-316(1)(a) and 47-329(3), Idaho Code. - $\frac{(9)}{(8)}$ It is the intent of the legislature to occupy the field of the regulation of oil and gas exploration and production with the limited exception of the exercise of planning and zoning authority granted cities and counties pursuant to chapter 65, title 67, Idaho Code. - (10) (9) To implement the purpose of the oil and gas conservation act, and to advance the public interest in the orderly development of the state's oil and gas resources, while at the same time recognizing the responsibility of local governments to protect the public health, safety and welfare, it is herein provided that: - (a) The commission will notify the respective city or county with jurisdiction upon receipt of an application and will remit, electronically, a copy of all application materials. - (b) No ordinance, resolution, requirement or standard of a city, county or political subdivision, except a state agency with authority, shall actually or operationally prohibit the extraction of oil and gas;
+If a vacancy occurs in either office, the commission shall elect a member to fill such office for the remainder of the term.

+(3) The commission shall meet at least annually and thereafter on dates set by the commission.
+A majority of the members shall constitute a quorum.

+(4) The members of the commission appointed by the governor or selected by the county commissioners shall be compensated as provided in section 59-509(n), Idaho Code.

+(5) The oil and gas administrator of the department of lands shall be the secretary for the commission.

+(6) The department of lands shall have the power to exercise, under the general control and supervision of the commission, all of the rights, powers and duties vested by law in the commission, except those provided in sections 47-328 and 47-329(3), Idaho Code.

+(7) The commission shall have and is hereby given jurisdiction and authority over all persons and property, public and private, necessary to enforce the provisions of this act and shall have power and authority to make and enforce rules, regulations, and orders and to do whatever may reasonably be necessary to carry out the provisions of this act.
+Any delegation of authority to any other state officer, board or commission to administer any and all other laws of this state relating to the conservation of oil and gas is hereby rescinded and withdrawn and such authority is hereby unqualifiedly conferred upon the commission as herein provided.
+The commission shall follow procedures on applications as provided in section $\frac{47-328}{3}$ , Idaho Code, except as provided in sections $\frac{47-316}{3}$ (1) (a) and $\frac{47-329}{3}$ (3), Idaho Code.

+(8) It is the intent of the legislature to occupy the field of the regulation of oil and gas exploration and production with the limited exception of the exercise of planning and zoning authority granted cities and counties pursuant to chapter 65, title 67, Idaho Code.

+(9) To implement the purpose of the oil and gas conservation act, and to advance the public interest in the orderly development of the state's oil and gas resources, while at the same time recognizing the responsibility of local governments to protect the public health, safety and welfare, it is herein provided that:

+(a) The commission will notify the respective city or county with jurisdiction upon receipt of an application and will remit, electronically, a copy of all application materials.

-provided however, that extraction may be subject to reasonable local ordinance provisions, not repugnant to law, which that protect public health, public safety, and public order or which that prevent harm to public infrastructure or degradation of the value, use and enjoyment of private property.
-Any ordinance regulating extraction enacted pursuant to chapter 65, title 67, Idaho Code, shall provide for administrative permitting under conditions established by ordinance, not to exceed twenty-one (21) days, unless extended by agreement of the parties or upon good cause shown.
+(b) No ordinance, resolution, requirement or standard of a city, county or political subdivision, except a state agency with authority, shall actually or operationally prohibit the extraction of oil and gas; provided however, that extraction may be subject to reasonable local ordinance provisions, not repugnant to law, that protect public health, public safety, and public order or that prevent harm to public infrastructure or degradation of the value, use and enjoyment of private property.
+Any ordinance regulating extraction enacted pursuant to chapter 65, title 67, Idaho Code, shall provide for administrative permitting under conditions established by ordinance, not to exceed twenty-one (21) days unless extended by agreement of the parties or upon good cause shown.